rust-lang/rust/text/0000-kinds-of-allocators.md

    (But the resulting uniformity of the whole API might shift the balance to "worth it".)

+ * Should the precondition of allocation methods be loosened to accept zero-sized types?

+   Right now, there is a requirement that the allocation requests denote non-zero sized types (this requirement is encoded in two
+   ways: for `Layout`-consuming methods like `alloc`, it is enforced via the invariant that the `Size` is a `NonZero`, and this is enforced by checks in the `Layout` construction code; for the convenience methods like `alloc_one`, they will return `Err` if the allocation request is zero-sized).

+   The main motivation for this restriction is some underlying system allocators, like `jemalloc`, explicitly disallow zero-sized inputs.
+Therefore, to remove all unnecessary control-flow branches between the client and the underlying allocator, the `Allocator` trait is bubbling that restriction up and imposing it onto the clients, who will presumably enforce this invariant via container-specific means.

+   But: pre-existing container types (like `Vec<T>`) already *allow* zero-sized `T`.
+Therefore, there is an unfortunate mismatch between the ideal API those container would prefer for their allocators and the actual service that this `Allocator` trait is providing.

+   So: Should we lift this precondition of the allocation methods, and allow zero-sized requests (which might be handled by a global sentinel value, or by an allocator-specific sentinel value, or via some other means -- this would have to be specified as part of the Allocator API)?

+   (As a middle ground, we could lift the precondition solely for the convenience methods like `fn alloc_one` and `fn alloc_array`; that way, the most low-level methods like `fn alloc` would continue to minimize the overhead they add over the underlying system allocator, while the convenience methods would truly be convenient.)

 # Unresolved questions
 [unresolved]: #unresolved-questions